 Just dump the contents of the smoothie pack into a Magic Bullet, add water (or milk) and you’re good to go!

 These smoothie packets are low in calories as well, so they make a great breakfast or lunch for those of us that are trying to have a healthier early meal.
 When using these freezer smoothie packets to stand in for a meal, I like to pulse some oats in the Magic Bullet for a few seconds and use coconut milk rather than water just to make it more satisfying.

-I was able to get 14 smoothie packets and only spent about $8.25 on all of my ingredients.
-I’ll admit, the packets are on the small side, but I find them perfectly satisfying as-is or with the addition of ground oats to thicken it up.
-You can also add spinach.
+I was able to create 14 smoothie packets and only spend about $8.25 for all of the ingredients.
+I’ll admit, the packets are on the small side, but I find them perfectly satisfying as-is or with the addition of ground oats to thicken them up (or just use more fruit!).

-I did add some peanut butter to a few packets but omitted that from the cost because I only added it to a few packets and was experimenting with it.
-Verdict = I like the PB with strawberry and banana.
-Husband hated it.
-So, if you decide to try it YMMV.
+I added peanut butter to a few of the packets but chose to omit that from the cost since I only added it to a few packets and this was experimental.
+Verdict = I like the PB with Strawberry/Banana.
+My husband?
+Not so much.
+So if you decide to try it, YMMV.

 - Vanilla Yogurt (Big Tub)